-SW213 Special Topics SW251 Family Systems
+- SW213 Selected Topics in Social Work

-SW220 Human-Animal Bond
+- SW220 Human-Animal Bond

+- SW240 Addictions

+- SW251 Family Systems

-SW240 Addictions SW265 Child Welfare
+- SW265 Child Welfare

-SW361 Mental Health (Required for social work majors)

-Any Gerontology offering (GP)
+- SW361 Mental Health (Required for social work majors) Any Gerontology offering (GP)

 Gerontology Minor

 The minor in gerontology is designed to enhance the knowledge and skill development of professionals, paraprofessionals, and students who are involved in the field of aging or who are planning careers with an emphasis in gerontology.
 Students must complete GP207 and 15 additional credits.
 IH330 and IH335 may be taken as part of the minor.